rocky-linux/wiki.rockylinux.org/docs/irc.md

 * **Limit edits** - Refrain from unnecessary edits in Mattermost.

     * Edits are not propogated to IRC at this time.
-    * Consider sending a new separate message instead with only the added content.
+    * Consider sending a new separate message instead with only the added content, as to allow users on our bridges to help more easily if possible.

 * **Be patient** - You may not get an instant answer.
 We are all volunteers, so it may take minutes or hours to receive an answer to your question.
 * **Read the Topic** - The topic may contain useful information you may want to know about.